Ludwigia arcuata has attractive reddish foliage and is easily trimmed to form dense bushes. Tank example above by Thomas McCowan.

 This is one of the plants that exhibit much redder colors under nitration limitation - meaning that the plant grows much redder if it is starved for nitrates.
 Over-do this and the plant will stunt.
 However, since it is tolerant of much lower nutrient levels than other plants - other plants will usually stunt first.

 Trimming allows Ludwigia arcuata to be trimmed into dense bushes.
 In the tank above, under slight NO3 limitation it appears orange rather than deeper red.
 Ludwigia arcuata becomes significantly redder under low NO3.
-Water column NO3 levels measure near 0 in this tank below:

 Cut off top of plant a few inches below the final desired height.
 Side shoots will sprout from the remaining bottom portion to fill in the area.
 As the side shoots form, trim away faster growing shoots that poke above the rest.
 Over time, you will have a nice contoured bush.